In-situ measurements of void fractions and bubble size distributions in bubble curtains: Results and validation

-Finally, we present two types of temporal averages over the entire measurement time of 120s in Figure \ref{fig:Void_plates}d-f).
+Finally, we present two types of temporal averages over the entire measurement time of 120 s in Figure \ref{fig:Void_plates}d-f).
 One is the conventional average in the laboratory frame of reference resulting in $\overline{\alpha}_n(x)$ as defined in Eq. \ref{eq:alfai}.
 In addition, we consider the conditioned average relative to the instantaneous centerline location $x_{cen}$, which we define as $\alpha_{rel}(x_{rel})$ where $x_{rel} = x - x_{cen}$ denotes the lateral coordinate relative to the centerline location.
 Naturally, the spatial distributions of $\overline{\alpha}_n$ and $\overline{\alpha}_{rel}$ agree closely in the first case (Figure \ref{fig:Void_plates}g), where there is very little movement of the centerline.
-Noticeable differences are visible for the case in Figure \ref{fig:Void_plates}h and in the most extreme case (Figure \ref{fig:Void_plates}i) the peak value of $\overline{\alpha}_{rel}$ is about twice that of $\overline{\alpha}_n$, which is significant even in view of the relatively poor statistical convergence in this case.
+Noticeable differences are visible for the case in Figure \ref{fig:Void_plates}h and in the most extreme case (Figure \ref{fig:Void_plates}i) the peak value of $\overline{\alpha}_{rel}$ is about twice that of $\overline{\alpha}_n$, which is significant despite the relatively poor statistical convergence in this case.
 These differences are of high relevance when trying to deduce acoustical properties of the bubble curtain as the sound interacts with the instantaneous distribution for which $\overline{\alpha}_{rel}$ is more representative.
-As pointed out by \citet{milgram1983mean} already, the slow movement of the centerline (or `wandering' as they called it) renders convergence of conventional averages poor and our measurements here are also certainly too short to fully characterise this wandering motion.
+As pointed out by \citet{milgram1983mean} already, the slow movement of the centerline (or `wandering' as they called it) renders convergence of conventional averages poor and our measurements here are also certainly too short to fully characterise this wandering motion. \makeblue{From visual observations, it showed that the wandering motion was not uniform across the spanwise ($y$-direction).
+Especially in cases exhibiting stronger motion, the bubble curtain deformed into an S-shape across the basin.}